-ENGINE REMOTE CONTROL
+REMOTE CONTROL

-Single outboard vessels use a single binnacle control for shifting and throttle operations.
+Your vessel uses a single side-mount control for shifting and throttle operations.
 The remote control handle controls forward, neutral, and reverse outboard shifting operations.
-Also, the control features power trim up and functions.
+Also, the control features power trim up and down functions.
 See the following page for component description and features.
 Practice docking operations using the remote control in a controlled environment to learn the basic control functions.
-Twin engine binnacle control shown above.